 When filing your appeal, you'll need to collect as much medical evidence as possible to strengthen your case.
 Supplementing your claim file with additional doctors' opinions and medical records can greatly increase your chances of winning your appeal.
 Even written statements from friends, family members, and (perhaps most importantly) co-workers who have observed your struggles can be beneficial.

-If you feel like you're facing an uphill battle, an experienced disability attorney will not only handle the paperwork and deadlines associated with your appeal, but an attorney will also understand what sorts of evidence will persuade the insurance company that you're unable to work.
+If you feel like you're facing an uphill battle, an attorney will not only handle the paperwork and deadlines associated with your appeal, but an attorney will also understand what sorts of evidence will persuade the insurance company that you're unable to work.

 If your short-term disability payments expire (because you've received them for the maximum period of time), and you're still unable to work, you might be able to apply for: